jessefitz/jessefitz.me/work/portfolio.md

 **Other Notable Contributions:**

-- **aisGives:** Founded and managed company’s volunteer program.
+- **aisGives:** Founded and managed company’s volunteerism program.
-- **Project Lighthouse:** Participated in internal leadership development.
+- **Project Lighthouse:** Participated in internal leadership development program.
-- **Program Management Working Group:** Helped launch and scale the PM organization.
+- **Program Management Working Group:** Played an integral role in the launching and scaling of the company's centralized Project Management Office.

 ---